One-Language/Document/README.md

 Constants are used to store values that cannot be changed.
 We will use `const` keyword to declare a constant.
 Constant variables are used for storing values that will not change.

 It's a must and you must use it for variables that will not change.
 It will help you to avoid bugs.
-If you are tring to define a variable and you are not changing it in the following code, you must use `const` keyword.
+If you are tring to define a variable and you are not changing it in the next lines, you must use `const` keyword.
 Otherwise, you will get an error.

 #### Constant definition